Bourton-on-the-Water Parish Council

 GCC often has a number of roadworks scheduled in and around Bourton.
 For details of these and other roadworks that are likely to affect the local community please refer to our Local Roadworks page or alternatively the latest schedule issued by GCC is available on GCC's web-site.

 With effect from 2nd December 2016 a 20mph speed limit will be introduced on the following roads in Bourton-on-the-Water: Lansdowne, Green Lake Close, Mousetrap Lane, School Hill, Rectory Lane, Moore Road, High Street, Sherborne Street, Bourton Hill, Pock Hill Lane, Pock Hill Drive, Baines Close, Springfield, Letch Hill Drive, Bow Lane, Letch Lane, Victoria Street, Clapton Row, Broadlands Court, Chardwar Gardens and Gasworks Lane.
 As well as the proposed extension of the existing 30mph speed limit on part of Bourton Hill.

 The confirmed Order, public Notice, statement of reasons and plan can be viewed via the attached document below.
 This is also accompanied by an article urging residents to adhere to the new speed limits:

-The confirmed Order, public Notice, statement of reasons and plan can be viewed via the attached document below:
+The public Notice and plan can be viewed via the attached documents below: